Thinking About Buying A Leaf Blower?

 Backpack and Wheeled Leaf Blowers

-Backpack-style leaf blowers eliminate the weight and awkwardness of using a hand-held leaf blower.
-You may have used a hand-held leaf blower in the past for about ten minutes and noticed that your hand was going numb from the vibrations.
+Backpack-style leaf blowers eliminate the weight and awkwardness of using a handheld leaf blower.
+You may have used a handheld leaf blower in the past for about ten minutes and noticed that your hand was going numb from the vibrations.

-Backpack style and wheeled leaf blowers are both convenient if you have a large property.
+Backpack style and wheeled leaf blowers are convenient if you have a large property.
 They offer more power but must be maintained more often than a corded or electric leaf blower.
-Both are typically louder than your average lawnmower, so choosing a gas-powered leaf blower should really only be for high-volume jobs.
+Both are typically louder than your average lawnmower, so choosing a gas-powered leaf blower should only be for high-volume jobs.

 Corded and Non-Corded Electric vs. Gas-Powered Leaf Blowers

-There are several problems with cordless, battery-powered leaf blowers; however: they typically are not as powerful, do not have multiple capabilities like mulching or vacuuming, and are usually way more expensive.
+There are several problems with cordless, battery-powered leaf blowers; however, they typically are not as powerful, do not have multiple capabilities like mulching or vacuuming, and are usually way more expensive.

 Corded and gas leaf blowers are more powerful, and both should have a variable speed or better control over the blower level.